xydinesh/s3.xydinesh.com/content/posts/2019-06-27-gitlab-runner-kubernetes.md

 ---
 title: "Setting up gitlab runner in kubernetes"
-date: 2019-06-27T21:18:29-06:00
+date: 2019-06-28T14:18:29-06:00
-draft: true
 ---
 I spent time to configure gitlab runners in kubernetes.
 Until now we had runners on EC2 which worked well.
 However, it was bugging me that those ec2 instances were under utilze.
-I wanted to configure gitlab runners in kubernetes to ensure that we are not wasting resources for gitlab runners in ec2.
-Gitlab already have extensive documentation on the topic, mainly I will refer to pointers gitlab documentation in this post.
+I wanted to configure gitlab runners in kubernetes to ensure that we are not wasting resources.
+Gitlab already have extensive documentation on the topic, mainly I will refer to pointers in gitlab documentation.

 # Add kubernetes cluster to gitlab.